"His understanding of the case law is second to none."

-In 2016 Keir represented a 15 year old who faced allegations of a conspiracy to commit GBH which was said to be the catalyst for a mob of 17 to murder a 16 year old.
+In 2016 Keir represented a 15-year-old who faced allegations of a conspiracy to commit GBH, which was said to be the catalyst for a mob of 17 to murder a 16-year-old.
 The defendant was first on the indictment.
-Keir was a leading junior and the rest of the defendants and the prosecution were represented by Silks and juniors.
+Keir was a leading junior and the rest of the defendants and the prosecution were represented by silks and juniors.
 The defendant was acquitted.
-Keir also represented Adam Deacon in an important case where the jury agreed he should be acquitted because he was mentally unwell at the time of the alleged offences.

 In 2015 Keir was leading junior in an Operation Elvedon Misconduct in Public Office case in which a Belmarsh prison officer was accused of selling so called sensitive information to a journalist.
-The appeal was heard by the Lord Chief Justice and the case will now be taken to the ECtHR.
-The case received national press coverage, including the Guardian, Press Gazette and Chartered Institute of Journalists.
+The appeal was heard by the Lord Chief Justice and an application has now been lodged before the European Court of Human Rights.
+The case received national press coverage, including the BBC, the Guardian, Press Gazette and Chartered Institute of Journalists.

 R v Baptiste

 Acted as leading junior in a four-handed allegation of murder with a linked allegation of conspiracy to commit grievous bodily harm with firearms.
 The firearms included a MAC-10 Submachine gun capable of firing over 1,000 rounds per minute that had been used in a murder.
 The trial involved controversial disclosure issues involving an anonymous witness.

 Keir was trial counsel (without a leader or junior) where both the prosecution and two defendants were represented by a QC and a junior each.
 This was a multi-handed case involving allegations of kidnapping and an armed robbery of a bank in Birmingham.
 Despite the presence of DNA evidence in a vehicle central to the crime, and cell site evidence placing the defendant near the scene, his client was acquitted of all counts.
 (Reported by the BBC).